Kong/go-apiops/docs/security-o2k.md

 ## Security Scheme

-The `security scheme` object specifies a single security/authication mechanism to validate.
-The schemes are defined as properties on the `components.securitySchemes` object.
+The `securityScheme` object specifies a single security/authentication mechanism to validate.
+The schemes are defined as properties (key/value) on the `components.securitySchemes` object.

 ```yaml
 components: